dkmcode/weewx-observerip/readme.txt

 Copy util/apache/weatherstation/updateweatherstation.php to /var/www/weatherstation.
 Edit both the updateweatherstation.php and weewx.conf.
 Set xferfile in each to point to the same file.
 The file must be writable by the web server and readable by weewx.
+Relative Pressure Offset in the calibration tab of the station setup must be set to 0.